UK-Digital-Heart-Project/CardioNIfTI/README.md

 #### Download the repo

-Click the download button, unzip to your desktop etc. In `...CardioNIfTI/data` unzip the two folders containing sample DICOM stacks.
+Click the Code button, and then unzip the file to your desktop etc. In `...CardioNIfTI/data` unzip the two folders containing sample DICOM stacks.

 #### Install Docker